python-discord/bot/CONTRIBUTING.md

 ## Rules

 1. **No force-pushes** or modifying the Git history in any way.
-3. If you have direct access to the repository, **create a branch for your changes** and create a merge request for that branch.
-If not, create a branch on a fork of the repository and create a merge request from there.
+3. If you have direct access to the repository, **create a branch for your changes** and create a pull request for that branch.
+If not, create a branch on a fork of the repository and create a pull request from there.
     * It's common practice for a repository to reject direct pushes to `master`, so make branching a habit!
 5. **Adhere to the prevailing code style**, which we enforce using [flake8](http://flake8.pycqa.org/en/latest/index.html).
     * Run `flake8` against your code **before** you push it.
 Your commit will be rejected by the build server if it fails to lint.